Tax on medical devices to resume after 2-year suspension

-BOSTON (AP) — While much of corporate America will enjoy a tax cut in 2018, one industry is getting a tax increase.
+BOSTON (AP) — While much of corporate America will enjoy a tax cut in the new year, one industry is getting a tax increase it has fought hard but so far unsuccessfully to avoid.

-A 2.3-percent excise tax on medical device manufacturers is set for reinstatement Monday after a two-year hiatus.
-It was originally imposed in 2013 as one of several taxes and fees in the Affordable Care Act that pay for expanded health coverage.
+A 2.3 percent excise tax on medical device manufacturers went back into effect Monday after a two-year hiatus.
+It was originally imposed in 2013 as one of several taxes and fees in the Affordable Care Act that pay for expanded health insurance under the law.

-The tax was unpopular with Republicans but also many Democrats from states like Massachusetts and Minnesota with large clusters of medical device firms.
+The tax was strongly opposed by the $150 billion a year industry that produces everything from catheters to heart stents to artificial joints.
+In Congress, it was unpopular not only with Republicans but many Democrats from states like Massachusetts and Minnesota with large numbers of medical device companies.

-Congress voted to suspend the tax for 2016 and 2017 and the industry fought to have it permanently eliminated by 2018.
-But that hasn’t happened yet and companies are warning the tax will cost $20 billion over the next 10 years, hurting jobs and product development.
+Congress voted to suspend the tax for 2016 and 2017 with the widespread expectation it would be permanently abolished before 2018.
+But various GOP efforts to repeal the Affordable Care Act and the taxes associated with it failed, and the sweeping federal tax overhaul recently signed by President Donald Trump didn’t eliminate the medical device tax either.

 Most Read Stories